Reba McEntire: 2003–2015: Country music comeback, record label switch, and continued music success

 In 2008, McEntire announced that she would be departing her label of 25 years and signing with the Valory Music Group, an imprint of Big Machine Records.
-The switch to Valory reunited McEntire with the label's president, Scott Borchetta, whom she had worked with previously.
+The switch to Valory reunited McEntire with the label's president, Scott Borchetta, with whom she had worked previously.
 Her first Valory single was 2009's "Strange".
-The song debuted at number 39 Billboard country songs chart, giving McEntire the highest single debut of her career and peaked at number eleven.
-Her twenty-sixth studio album, Keep On Loving You was released in August 2009 and also topped both the Billboard Country and 200 charts.
+The song debuted at number 39 Billboard country songs chart, giving McEntire the highest single debut of her career and peaked at number 11.
+Her 26th studio album, Keep on Loving You, was released in August 2009 and also topped both the Billboard Country and 200 charts.
 In 2009, "Consider Me Gone" (spawned as the record's second single) became her 24th number-one on the Billboard chart in December.
-At age 54, McEntire became one of the oldest women to have a number one single on the country songs chart.
+At age 54, McEntire became one of the oldest women to have a number-one single on the country songs chart.

-McEntire's twenty-ninth studio album All the Women I Am was released in November 2010.
+McEntire's 29th studio album, All the Women I Am, was released in November 2010.
 Steve Morse of The Boston Globe called the project "one of her best efforts", while Thom Jurek at AllMusic only gave it a 2.5 star rating, calling it "awkward" and lacking a "center".
 "Turn On the Radio" was issued as the lead single prior to the album, eventually becoming her twenty-fourth number one on the Billboard country survey.
 Three additional charting singles were spawned from All the Women I Am that peaked outside the top 20.
 Her All the Women I Am Tour followed shortly after featuring country acts the Band Perry, Steel Magnolia, and Edens Edge.

 In 2014, McEntire moved to Big Machine's new imprint for veteran artists titled Nash Icon Music.
 Her first Nash Icon single was 2015's "Going Out Like That", which reached the top 25 of the Billboard country songs chart.
 It was included on her 2015 Nash Icon album Love Somebody.
 The album topped the country albums chart and charted the top five of the Billboard 200.
 In 2016, McEntire released a third Christmas-themed studio album called My Kind of Christmas.
 The album was exclusively sold at Cracker Barrel and online.
-She also announced she would soon be selling her own line of clothing, home decor, jewelry and other things under the "Rockin' R by Reba" line also at Cracker Barrel.
+She also announced she would soon be selling her own line of clothing, home decor, jewelry, and other things under the "Rockin' R by Reba" line, also at Cracker Barrel.